scripting/feedToMasto/README.md

 Click Submit.

+### Copy info from the application page into config.jsone

 It should say <i>Application successfully created.</i>

 You are taken back to the list, which now has a new item -- feedToMasto.
 Click on it.